More about Death Registration from www.direct.gov.

 In England and Wales, you normally need to register the death within five days.
 It’s best to go to the register office in the area where the person died, as otherwise it may take longer to get the documents you need and this could delay the funeral.
 It will take about half an hour to register the death.

-To find out which Register Office you need to go to, for the area in which the person passed away, please go to this Government website www.gov.uk/register-offices.
+To find out which Register Office you need to go to, for the area in which the person died, please go to this Government website www.gov.uk/register-offices.

 Who can register a death